 The each way price is relative to the win price and so these bets also offer decent value.
 Remember to check the number of places given and the odds of a place when looking for the best bets.

 Novelty and Special Sports Bets

-Most alternative sports bets that don't fall into traditional categories and can vary hugely.
-Some common examples include betting on sports related awards such as BBC sports personality, the winner of the Ballon d'Or, etc. Depending on the bookie you will also find various other sports related markets.
-For example, Paddy Power seem to have an obsession with David Beckham and will give you odds on everything from the name of his first grand child to the next person to sponsor him.
+Most alternative sports bets that don’t fall into traditional categories and can vary hugely.
+Some common examples include betting on sports related awards such as BBC sports personality, the winner of the Ballon d’Or, etc. Depending on the bookie you will also find various other sports related markets.
+For example, for a while Paddy Power had an obsession with David Beckham and were offering odds on everything from the name of his first grand child to the next person to sponsor him.

 Other sports specials include things like who will host the next major tournaments, who will be the next club to move to a new stadium, who will win the WWE royal rumble, etc.

 Be careful with these wagers if they are not widely offered then the value can often be quite low.